 Frequently asked questions

-What is the typical cost to replace a roof in Columbia?
+What is the typical cost to replace a 2,000-square-foot roof in Columbia?

-Does my insurance cover the full replacement cost?
+Will my homeowners insurance cover the full replacement cost?

 Wind/hail deductible notice